Gateway API reference

 }

-The deviceToken in the response can be saved and used for subsequent connections — pass it as auth.token to skip full re-authentication.
+The deviceToken in the response can be saved and passed as auth.token on subsequent connections to skip full re-authentication.
+The protocol version is currently 3.

 Request/response pattern